-Before joining CTS, I worked as an agent for the Council of Europe Internet Governance Unit; I served as a Network Neutrality Expert for the Council of Europe; I worked as a consultant for the Internet Society and as a Ph.D. researcher at Paris 2 University (at the time part of the Sorbonne Université consortium).
+Before joining CTS, Luca worked as an agent for the Council of Europe Internet Governance Unit; served as a Network Neutrality Expert for the Council of Europe; and worked as a consultant for the Internet Society and earned a Ph.D. in public law from Université Panthéon-Assas, Paris 2.

 Cristiana Gonzalezis a Ph.D. student in International Relations and researcher at the Center for Technology and Society at Getúlio Vargas Foundation Law School (CTS/FGV), Rio de Janeiro.
 She was technical adviser at the Brazilian Institute of Consumer Rights (IDEC) and project coordinator of the Association for Progressive Communications (APC).
 She worked for six years at GPOPAI - Research Group on Public Policies for Access to Information - University of São Paulo, in topics such as access to information and copyrights.